How I'm Feeling Now: Background

 On 13 September 2019, Charli XCX released her third studio album, Charli.
-To celebrate the one month anniversary of Charli, Charli XCX announced that the album would not receive a deluxe edition and that she already began work on a new project.
+To celebrate the one month anniversary of Charli, Charli XCX announced that the album would not receive a deluxe edition and that she already had begun work on a new project.
 Soon after, on 24 November 2019, Charli XCX announced on Twitter that she was planning to record two new albums in 2020, with plans to release both by 2021.
 On 18 March 2020, in response to the COVID-19 pandemic, Charli XCX began a self-isolating livestream series featuring artists such as Diplo, Clairo and Rita Ora.

-On April 3, 2020, a PDF file containing album details was allegedly leaked on Reddit and LanaBoards.
+On 3 April 2020, a PDF file containing album details was allegedly leaked on Reddit and LanaBoards.
 It was initially perceived as a prank, but it gained validity when the file was the first hint of the album title, and Charli and Atlantic Records retweeted the image of the file after it was released by FckyeahCharli on Twitter.

 On 6 April 2020, Charli XCX announced through a public Zoom call with fans that she would be working on a new album in self-isolation, with the tentative title How I'm Feeling Now.
 In the call, Charli XCX stated "The nature of this album is going to be very indicative of the times just because I'm only going to be able to use the tools I have at my fingertips to create all music, artwork, videos everything."
 The entire project would be collaborative with her fans, using Zoom calls to share demos and text conversations with producers and ask fan input on single releases, song ideas, and artwork.
 She also said in the stream that A. G. Cook and BJ Burton were among the people she was working with.
 During the Zoom announcement, Charli XCX set a release date of 15 May 2020.

 On 30 April 2020, Charli XCX announced on Twitter the song titles that were currently considered for the track list and that the yet unreleased fan-favorite "Party 4 U" would be on the album as well.
 The full tracklist and album cover were revealed on 13 May 2020, prior to the album's release.